gavinsimpson/fromthebottomoftheheap/lab/join/index.md

 active: lab
 ---

+## Current opportunities

+Currently there are no open positions in the lab, but I'm always interested in talking with potential graduate students or postdoctoral fellows about opportunities for funding and research ideas, so do please [get in touch](mailto:gavin.simpson@uregina.ca).

+## Past opportunities

-## Postdoctoral Teaching and Research Fellow: Living Data Project for ecology, evolution and environmental science
+### Postdoctoral Teaching and Research Fellow: Living Data Project for ecology, evolution and environmental science

-### Review of applications will begin July 31, 2020
+#### Review of applications will begin July 31, 2020

 The Faculty of Science seeks a full-time postdoctoral teaching and research fellow to join the NSERC CREATE Living Data Project at the University of Regina.
 The Living Data Project is a national initiative, led by the [Canadian Institute of Ecology and Evolution](http://www.ciee-icee.ca/) (CIEE), to